CNCD Decision 323/2006: Civic Media petition

 On November 22, 2006, an online petition was started by Civic Media, a journalism NGO, with the aim of overturning the CNCD decision.
 The petition stated that the decision was "anti-European", "anti-religious" and "discriminatory" to Romania's Orthodox majority.
 It also cited court rulings in Italy and Greece which upheld the right of public schools to display Christian symbols such as crosses.
 The petition was signed by more than 3,000 people.
 Civic Media, founded in 2000, has been involved in conservative religious campaigning before, starting a similar petition in 2006 to prevent the construction of a modern shopping centre near St Joseph's Cathedral (Roman Catholic) in Bucharest.

 The petition was also supported by roughly 150 organisations like Altermedia, and the Romanian Association for Heritage or the ROST Association.
 There were also a number of mainstream high-profile signatures: for example, the petition was signed by the writer Valentin Hossu-Longin, seven members of the Romanian Academy (Dan Berindei, Virgil Cândea, Florin Constantiniu, Augustin Buzura, Mariana Nicolesco, Dinu C. Giurescu, Constantin Bălăceanu-Stolnici), the president of the National Initiative Party, Cozmin Guşă, and the youth wing of the Christian-Democratic People's Party.
 Two major teachers unions (the National Education Federation and Spiru Haret Union, with almost 120,000 members) and three major media organisations endorsed the petition (MediaSind Media Union, the Romanian Journalists' Society and The Romanian Union of Professional Journalists).

 Civic Media also stated that they will appeal the CNCD's decision in court.

-Overturning of CNCD Decision
+Overturning of decision

 On June 11, 2008, the High Court of Cassation and Justice ruled that the presence of icons in schools is legal, in effect overturning the CNCD's decision.

 The ruling has been confirmed later in a separate cause brought before the Court by another NGO, "Pro-vita".